 I recently picked up a couple of stunningly beautiful books, “coffee table books” as they say, and wanted to recommend them to others.
+Both are large and lavishly illustrated.

 The first is one that I’d heard of from several sources, but it was Gina at Book Dust who really inspired me to pick up a copy after her post on it.
-She was fortunate enough to attend a presentation of the book by the editor.
-The book is The Churches of Egypt: From the Journey of the Holy Family to the Present Day, by Gawdat Gabra and Gertrud J. M. van Loon with Darlene L. Brooks Hedstrom, edited by Carolyn Ludwig (who Gina heard), and photographs by Sherif Sonbol.
+She was fortunate enough to attend a presentation on the book by the editor.
+The book is The Churches of Egypt: From the Journey of the Holy Family to the Present Day, by Gawdat Gabra and Gertrud J. M. van Loon with Darlene L. Brooks Hedstrom, edited by Carolyn Ludwig (whose presentation Gina heard), and photographs by Sherif Sonbol.
 It’s a Ludwig Publishing Edition, of The American University of Cairo Press, 2007.
 In 328 pages, a vast number of ancient and modern churches in Egypt are described and, most strikingly, beautifully illustrated in full color by Mr Sonbol’s beautiful photography.
-The volume is actually heavier on the photography than on the text, but believe me, that is no problem at all.
+The volume is actually heavier on the photography than on the text, but, believe me, that is no problem at all.
 There are some stunningly beautiful churches in Egypt, from the ancient mudbrick chapels of an ancient monastery to great Patriarchal cathedrals with towering columns.
 Amazon is currently offering this book at a substantial discount.

 What I found very interesting about the official itinerary is that it appears to actually follow some ancient roads, and that many of the various towns or cities passed through were certainly around in the very late first century B.C.
 For this, one may refer to the beautiful maps of The Barrington Atlas of the Greek and Roman World (see also here).
-I’ll post more on this in the future, particularly in order to provide the ancient names for the various sites in the itinerary, which are not always obvious when they differ greatly from their modern names.
+It would be good to post more on this in the future, particularly in order to provide the ancient names for the various sites in the itinerary, which are not always obvious when they differ greatly from their modern names.
 It’s a fun project, one I’d like to incorporate much of the traditional material into.
 We’ll see how that turns out.